opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/sourcing_data.rst

 .. admonition:: Note
    :class: note

-   Opendatasoft can also develop and integrate customer specific Web APIs.
+   Opendatasoft can also develop and integrate customer-specific Web APIs.
 Opendatasoft connectivity toolkit makes it possible to develop performant and secured connectors supporting incremental data processing.

 Pasting data
 ------------

-This method consists in pasting data in a CSV format.
+This method consists of pasting data in a CSV format.
 This method is most useful for quick tests.

 1. In Catalog > Datasets, click on the **New dataset** button.
 2. Click on the **Add a source** button.